Yahoo Mail: Phishing attack

 From 2007, Yahoo! was the email service used by New Zealand Telecom, which came under criticism in early 2013 following a spam and phishing attack that was described as the biggest to have ever hit the country.
 Telecom and Yahoo! automatically reset "about 60,000" users' passwords.
 In April, Telecom announced that despite the issue, it would retain Yahoo! as an email provider.

 Account theft

 On October 3, 2017, Yahoo! reported that all Yahoo! user accounts, approximately 3 billion, were affected by the previously announced August 2013 theft of accounts.
-This information updates the December 14, 2016, announcement that more than 1 billion user accounts were hacked in a breach that had occurred back in 2013.
+This information updates the December 14, 2016, announcement that more than 1 billion user accounts were hacked in a breach that had occurred in 2013.
 Earlier that year in September, Yahoo! announced that an additional 500 million user accounts had been breached in 2014.
 The company was said to have discovered about the breach that affected hundreds of millions of accounts years before their initial announcement.